What Finger Does The Promise Ring go on?

-Pre-Engagement: A couple that is very committed to one another may have assorted reasons for waiting to get married or even engaged.
-Youth could be a factor if the couple is just out of high school, or perhaps a life situation compels them to wait, such as wanting to finish college or achieve some other goal before making official plans to marry.
-A simple promise ring might also indicate commitment while one partner saves to purchase a formal engagement ring; in time, another ring will replace it.
+Pre-Engagement: A couple deeply committed to one another may have assorted reasons for waiting to get engaged or married.
+Youth could be a factor if the couple is just out of high school or when a life situation compels them to wait, such as wanting to finish college or achieve some other goal before making official plans to marry.
+A simple promise ring might also indicate commitment, while one partner saves money to purchase a formal engagement ring.
+Over time, another ring will replace it.

-Chastity: This type of ring, also called a purity ring, is a symbol of a promise to remain a virgin until after marriage.
+Chastity: This type of ring, also called a purity ring, symbolizes a promise to remain a virgin until marriage.
 Parents typically give these rings to their children as a reminder of the view that love is patient.
 Young people who accept these rings promise to honor the belief.
 These, too, are intended as placeholders for wedding rings.

 Monogamy: A monogamy ring reflects a promise to remain faithful.
-Marriage, engagement or pre-engagement might not be a factor, yet a couple could still want to promise to be true to each other; a ring is a visible symbol of that commitment.
+Marriage, engagement, or pre-engagement might not be a factor, yet a couple could still want to promise to be faithful to each other; a ring is a visible symbol of this commitment.

 Religious: A religious promise ring symbolizes an act of devotion or faith.
-This ring can be worn to show commitment to a particular spiritual path or to a specific saint whose teachings are meaningful to the wearer.
+Such a ring can be worn to show commitment to a particular spiritual path or a saint whose teachings are meaningful to the wearer.

 Another common type of ring in the old days was a "poesy ring."
 These were often rings engraved with a heartfelt sentiment or promise when given to a dear friend or lover.
-One typical loving phrase read, "Vous et null autre."
-In English, this translates to "You and no other."
+One typical loving phrase read, "Vous et null autre," which, in English, translates to "You and no other."

-There is no rule that says on what finger you must wear a promise ring.
+No rule says on what finger you must wear a promise ring.
 Part of its appeal is that it can mean many things to many people.
-Typically though, many tend to wear it on their ring finger, the third finger on the left hand.
-This is more common when the ring is given as a pre-engagement ring or a chastity ring.
-That being said, many feel more comfortable wearing it on their right ring finger so it doesn't get confused with an engagement ring.
+Typically, many tend to wear it on their ring finger, the third finger on the left hand.
+It is more common when the ring is given as a pre-engagement or a chastity ring.
+That being said, many feel more comfortable wearing it on their right ring finger so that it is not confused with an engagement ring.

-A Promise ring can mean just as much or more than an engagement ring and will cost less because they typically don't involve a lot of jewels.
+A Promise ring can mean just as much or more than an engagement ring and will cost less because it typically does not involve many jewels.